andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 This last point is highly subjective.
 So please let me guide you through my thought process.

 What kind of data do we return from an action?
-A successful mutation revalidates all loader data, that's where you return your business data.
+A successful mutation revalidates all loader data; that's where you return your business data.
 What's left is session feedback such as form validation errors or success feedback for the user.

+[The Remix documentation](https://remix.run/docs/en/v1/hooks/use-action-data) mentions form validation errors as the most common use-case for `useActionData`.
 I tried to make the following use cases work with action data:

-- Show an inline input error.
+- Show inline form validation errors for input fields.
 - Render a global error message to the user that the user can discard.
 - Display a temporary toast success message and hide it after a timeout.

 I ran into a lot of issues trying to make action data work for these use cases.
 Mostly because of the way that action data persists until new action data is loaded (a new submission has successfully executed and returned new data).

-When managing fetch requests ourselves, then updating our React state to reset our application is quite straight forward.
+When managing fetch requests ourselves, then updating our React state to reset our application is quite straightforward.

 ```tsx
 const onXClick = useCallback(() => setErrorMessage(''), []);